kalmarunionenctf/kalmarctf/2025/misc/paper-viper/solution/README.md

 Having a type primitive, some of the logical next steps to look are instances of `asteval` classes that are available from within the sandbox, such as `Procedure`.
 User-defined functions within the sandbox are turned into `Procedure` objects in `asteval`.

-In `asteval`, the sandbox is interpreted by having the source code parsed into an ast using `ast.parse` and then having evaluating this ast using a node visitor pattern, with functions for nodes to implement the effects that executing that node should have, with an attempt at filters on what effects to allow.
+In `asteval`, the sandbox is implemented by having the source code parsed into an AST using `ast.parse` and then having evaluating this AST using a node visitor pattern, with functions for nodes to implement the effects that executing that node should have, with an attempt at filters on what effects to allow.

 ### Overriding class level dunders to leak the interpreter object: